 Me, I liked the article because it tells the story of a business that flourishes despite the odds.
 Guess I’m an old-school finance dinosaur.
 Cutting costs is easy but maintaining – or even better – growing sales, that’s what’s it all about.
 Besides if you cut cost when business is bad, all you are doing is help sink the Titanic faster.

 From the day I joined, I disliked the hype that goes with anything people post on Linkedin.
 We all have these Aha moments.
 I call ‘m “look at me, the world’s greatest showman.”
-A favourite classic is a former co-worker who stated she was skilled in accounting.
+A favourite classic is that of a former co-worker who stated she was skilled in accounting.
 The lady worked as a controller.
-Despite that the words debit meant look to the left (door).
+Despite that, the word debit meant look to the left (door).
 By design credit was synonymous with look to the right (window).
 No surprise here, but she struggled with both terms.
 Does it mean she was bad at her job?
 No, she was respected by management for digging deeper and getting the real story.
 Accounting just wasn’t for her.

 So my advice is, don’t take Linkedin too seriously.
 You need it to prove you’ve actually worked in all those magical places you’ve listed in your bio.
 Other than that be smart about where you apply your bragging rights.